viswanathct/declair/design/design.md

 ## Ideas

+### General

+* **values**
+	* All strings on observable props are assumed to be sources (when available) unless explicitly mentioned as literals.
+	* Dicts are used to detail props.
+Ex: { type: 'literal', value: 'something' }

 ### Actions

 * **props**
 	* target
 	* source
 	* action (defaults to set)
-	* data (optional / received)
+	* data (optional / inherited)
 	* selector (defaults to data)

 ### Components
 * **key props**
-	* prop - a path that points to underlying data in the current sub-state of the state tree.
+	* path - a path that points to underlying data in the current sub-state of the state tree.
 Could either be absolute or relative.
 Acts as the default for both source and target.
-Assumes the component key to the prop.
-	* path - points to a key in state.
-Built automatically.
-	* data
-		* Used as seed data for the prop.
+Defaults the component key.
+Progresses when group components (where sources could be declared) or encountered.
+Could be configured.
 	* actions
-		* event (component specific defaults).
-		* action - action name / inline action.
+		* Refer the actions section.
 	* text
-* values
-	* All strings are assumed to be sources unless explicitly mentioned as literals.
-	* Dicts are used to detail props.
-Ex: { type: 'literal', value: 'something' }
-* components
+* **components**
 	* display
 	* block
 		* content
 	* list
-		* item(s?)
+		* item
 	* input controls
+    * checkbox
+    * select / button group / radio group
+    * date
 	* button
-		* doesn't assume the component key to be the prop.
 	* timer
 		* state
 		* delay
 * attrs
+  * **To be thought through.**

 ### Sources

-* props
+* **props**
 	* selector
+  * data
+		* Used as seed data for the prop.

 * Single state tree.